vectordotdev/log-event-json-schema/README.md

-# :evergreen_tree: Simple Log Event JSON Schema
+# Simple Log Event JSON Schema

 The purpose of this schema is to define a _simple_ structure for logging structured events.
 This helps normalize log data across applications and teams, and it provides a contract for